JsMarq96/Understanding-Tiled-GPUs-VR-Volume-Rendering/README.md

 In order to reduce run-to-run variance, the perspective for each test will be fixed, and the results will be averaged between multiple samples.

 The tests will be done in different fixed perspectives; and a final free-roam test, for an overall experience.
 The fixed perspectives differ on the scale of the rendered volume in the viewport.
-This helps stablish the overall the cost in a per-pixel basis.
+This helps establish the overall cost in a per-pixel basis.

 (TODO add the viewport examples)

+## The platform

+Since there is a lot of variability between manufacturers of mobile GPUs, I decided to go with the most ubiquitous one, Qualcomm and their Snapdragon XR2 SOC; in the Meta Quest 2 device.

+My reasoning for this is straightforward: it is the most ubiquitous and accessible XR device, and that allowed Qualcomm to stay as the de-facto chip maker for XR mobile-powered devices; and researching volume rendering in this application can bring benefits to more cost effective VR medical platforms.

+This poses some problems, like the absolute absence of official documentation of the SOC, best practices, and this sort of techniques.

+It also offers some interesting capabilities, in the form of Qualcomm's exclusive extensions, for Variable Rate Shading, Frame Reprojecting, Foveated Rendering, and so.

 ## The test & development environment